How to Begin a Paper: A Complete Guide

 After answering these questions, choose the topic that best aligns with the assignment and your interests.
 With a clear topic in mind, you can begin researching and developing your ideas for the paper.

 Creating an Outline

-Finally, determine the structure of your paper.
+Lastly, determine the structure of your paper.
 Think about the order in which you will present your ideas and how you will transition between them.
 Your paper should have a clear introduction, body, and conclusion, with each section building on the previous one to support your thesis statement.